j0ono0/pinout/docs/pages/core.rst

     :param tag: css class tag, defaults to None
     :type tag: string (must be valid css class name), optional

-    Currently **scale** is the only vaid additional argument that may be included in key-word-arguments (kwargs).

     .. autoproperty:: add

-    This is a convenience function that appends an object to instance.children.
+        This is a convenience function that appends an object to Layout.children.
 It also returns the instance allowing instance creation and adding a single line of code.

     .. autoproperty:: add_def